-The Howard Watson Trail, part of the Bluewater Trails network of trails, runs from Sarnia to Camlachie (at Mandaumin).
-It is a multi-use, non-motorised trail, 16 km in length.
+The Howard Watson Trail, part of the Bluewater Trails network of trails, runs 16 km. from Sarnia to Camlachie (at Mandaumin).
+No motorized vehicles are allowed.

 Until 1967, the Howard Watson trail was a rail line owned by CN Rail.
 From 1967 to 1982 it lay unused until a forward thinking Councillor by the name of Howard Watson approached Lambton Wildlife Inc (LWI) querying whether there would be interest in the land as a potential hiking trail.

 Much back ‘n forth and short tempered debates ensued, between parties opposed to the idea and proponents of a trail.
 And after extraordinary effort by many individuals, we now enjoy the current day natural trail known as The Howard Watson Trail.

 The Bluewater Trails Committee, the caretakers of the trail, was formed in 1999.
 Its job is to oversee trails throughout Sarnia including The Howard Watson Trail.
 The committee is run by volunteers and chaired currently by Tony Barrand with one city council representative (Mike Kelch) and two city staff.